Adult Residential Care Provider (ARCP)

 - *CHOW/CHOI License Application

-Note: If this action is a CHOI, the documents above are the only documents you need to submit, however the Department may, at its discretion, request additional documentation in support of the CHOI.
-If so, you will be contacted for any of said additional documents.
+Note: If this action is a CHOI, the documents above are the only documents you need to submit; however, the Department may, at its discretion, request additional documentation in support of the CHOI.
+If so, you will be contacted for any of the said additional documents.
 There is no fee for a CHOI.

 If this action is a CHOW, the following documents are also needed:

-- Does your facility have a CLIA Certificate?
-If yes, contact the CLIA program by clicking here.
+- Does your facility have a CLIA certificate?
+If yes, contact the CLIA program here.

 The fee for a CHOW is usually the same as a license renewal unless the facility is making additional changes.
 For the providers completing an acquisition/merger, please contact the program desk for assistance.